magento/devdocs/guides/v2.2/contributor-guide/contributing_dod.md

 Integration test policy:

-*  Methods and classes must have black box or gray box test coverage making sure to include all variations for normal use as well as corner-cases.
+*  Methods and classes must have black box or gray box test coverage, including all variations for normal use, as well as edge-cases.
-*  SPI's must have test coverage.
+*  SPIs must have test coverage.
 Often times Magento has extension points that may only be utilized by extension developers.
-Use TestModule's to implement those SPI extension points and verify they are used correctly.
+Use TestModules to implement those SPI extension points and verify they are used correctly.
 *  As mentioned above, classes marked with `@api` must contain coverage.
 Integration tests must be used cover these classes unless a unit test is more appropriate.
 This includes JS modules and components.
-*  Consumers of default SPI's implementations should have at least basic coverage that ensures the default implementations of the SPI are correctly configured and loaded.
+*  Consumers of default SPI implementations should have at least basic coverage that ensures the default implementations of the SPI are correctly configured and loaded.

   For example, `Magento\Framework\SomeClassFilter` may contain a `FilterPool` that comes with default `FilterInterface`'s from `Magento\Framework`.
 Each of these implementations would have their own coverage pursuant to this document.
 However, there should also be some basic assertions within the test coverage for `Magento\Framework\SomeClassFilter` that ensure each of the default filters are loaded correctly.
-  This shouldn't be explicit coverage such as `$filter->isLoaded('someDefaultFilter')`
+  This should not be explicit coverage such as `$filter->isLoaded('someDefaultFilter')`.

 See: [Running Integration Tests][3].

 ### Functional Tests

-UI functional tests are inherently unstable irrespective of platform or testing framework.
-For this reason along with reasons of maintainability and quality assurance delivery time, these tests should be prioritized below all other tests types.
+UI functional tests are inherently unstable regardless of platform or testing framework.
+For this reason, along with reasons of maintainability and quality assurance delivery time, these tests should be prioritized below all other tests types.

 Functional test policy:

 *  Web API endpoints must have functional test coverage via api-functional tests.
 These tests should ensure that the endpoints behave in accordance to their service contracts regardless of the actual concrete implementation that may be loaded.
 *  For UI-related code, there are some circumstances where it is not possible to cover changes with unit or integration tests.
 In these cases the appropriate type of coverage would be a functional test but this is a last resort only.
   However, aside from those cases UI functional tests should only be used to cover P0/P1 testing scenarios.
 If there are no scenarios available to make this decision, a product owner must be consulted for approval of new tests.

-  If there is a scenario new or old that isn't classified as a P0/P1, it can be discussed with a product owner to get it elevated if it is important enough to deserve a dedicated test.
+If there is a scenario that is not classified as a P0/P1 but should be, have a discussion with the product owner to get it elevated.

 See [Functional Tests][2].